 If you’d like, you can take advantage of this by extending your layover and checking out another country!
 Just depends on your preferences – but just know that once you get to Europe, it’s fairly inexpensive (within reason) to get around to neighboring countries.

 Once you’re in Europe, check out low-cost airlines like Aegean and EasyJet in order to make it to Greece (but be sure to take into account those pesky bag fees before making your ultimate decision on a budget airline!)

 MONEY AND EXCHANGE RATES

-Greece, like many other parts of Europe, uses the Euro, with the exchange rate being approximately 1euro = $1.15USD (at time of this publication, May 2019).
+Greece, like many other parts of Europe, uses the Euro, with the exchange rate being approximately 1euro = $1.05USD (at time of this publication, June 2022).
 I recommend using a currency converter (such as XE Currency on your cell phone or a currency converter on the web) to get the most up to date currency exchanges for all forms of currency.

 Note that Visa and MasterCard are the most widely accepted cards in Greece, and your beloved American Express may in fact get rejected at most places.
 If you’re planning to visit towns in the countryside (and not on the typical tourist track), you’ll want to keep some cash on you at all times.

 How to get the best exchange rate: I always suggest you take out local currency at ATMS upon arrival and never ever through an exchange desk or beforehand in your home country.
 ATMs provide the best exchange rate, always.
 I always take out cash at an ATM at the airport upon arrival in the new country I’m visiting.

 You can drink the water in Athens (and other large towns), however you should stick to bottled water on the islands (including Mykonos and Santorini) and in smaller towns (should you be visiting any of those).